annushapervez/portfolio/projectinfo/kademlia.md

 ## Project Goals

-- **Implement the Kademlia DHT protocol** to enable decentralized data storage and retrieval.
+- **🌐 Implement the Kademlia DHT protocol** to enable decentralized data storage and retrieval.
-- **Create an efficient lookup mechanism** that allows nodes to find data across the network with minimal overhead.
+- **🔍 Create an efficient lookup mechanism** that allows nodes to find data across the network with minimal overhead.
 - **Ensure fault tolerance and redundancy** by distributing data across multiple nodes.
-- **Optimize network performance** by implementing efficient routing, based on XOR distance.
+- **🛡️ Optimize network performance** by implementing efficient routing, based on XOR distance.
-- **Provide secure peer-to-peer communication** between nodes in the network.
+- **🔒 Provide secure peer-to-peer communication** between nodes in the network.

 ## Tech Stack